SUMMARY

 DESCRIPTION

-Diamond-backed Water Snakes are light brown or olive green with black and whitish yellow diamond markings running the length of the body.
-Characteristic rusty orange coloration on the top of the head.
-A heavier bodied species when mature and can grow between 70 and 140cm.
+Diamond-backed water snakes are light brown or olive green with black and white or cream colored diamond markings running the length of the body.
+Characteristic rusty red coloration on the top of the head.
+A heavier bodied species when mature and can grow between .5 and 1m.
 Round pupils and a strong set jaw.

 BEHAVIOR

-Mostly diurnal Diamond-backed Water Snakes come out during the day to hunt fish and occasionally amphibians.
-They have also been observed out during the night at dusk during heavy rain.
-Prefer to perch above deep pools on ledges or on overhanging plants, often sharing a spot with other snakes and droping into the pools swiming to the bottom if disturbed.
+Mostly diurnal diamond-backed water snakes come out during the day to hunt fish and occasionally amphibians.
+They have also been observed out during the night and at dusk during heavy rain.
+Prefer to perch above deep pools on ledges or on overhanging plants, often sharing a spot with other snakes and dropping into the pools swimming to the bottom if disturbed.
 Quick to bite, musk, defecate and squirm excessively and despite being large enough for bites to inflict some damage they are not considered dangerous to humans.

 HABITAT

-Found largely in the New Territories the Diamond-backed Water Snake is a less common snake to encounter in Hong Kong.
-Due to their diet of fresh water prey they can be found most readily near slow moving bodies of water with large deep pools.
+Found largely in the New Territories the diamond-backed water snake is a less common snake to encounter in Hong Kong.
+Due to their diet of fresh water prey they can be found most readily near mountain streams with large deep pools.

 MISTAKEN IDENTITY